salvgal/ConnectionManager/README.md

 # Connection Manager

-These projects are homework assignments and final projects for the University graduate level class: CS 715 - Distributed Computing.
+These projects are for the University graduate level class: CS 715 - Distributed Computing.

 Project1: Create a Message passing in a centralized environment using Java IO Pipes.
 Synchronous message passing between sender and receiver of primitives read from the InputStream.